W3spr0/W3spr0/README.md

 ## Olá eu sou Wesley

-- 👀 Amante da programação e segurança da informação
-- 🌱 Gosto de aprender coisas novas sobre todo na area da computação
-- 💞️ Tenho um pouco de experiencia em Sratch, HTML5, CSS3, JS e NodeJS(Back end e front end)
+- 👋 Hi, I’m @W3spr0
+- 👀 I’m interested in ...
+- 🌱 I’m currently learning ...
+- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me ...

 <!---
 W3spr0/W3spr0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.